Financial risk management: Insurance

 emphasize catastrophe- and claims volatility risks.

 Fundamental here, therefore, are risk selection and pricing discipline, which as outlined, prevent insurers from taking on unprofitable business.

-For expected claims — i.e. those covered, on average, by the pricing model’s assumptions re frequency and severity — reserves are set aside (actuarial, with statutory reserves as a floor).
+For expected claims — i.e. those covered, on average, by the pricing model’s assumptions re claim frequency and severity — reserves are set aside (actuarial, with statutory reserves as a floor).
 These will cover both known claims, reported but unpaid, as well as those which are incurred but not reported (IBNR).

 To absorb unexpected losses, insurance companies maintain a minimum level of capital plus an additional solvency margin.
 Capital requirements are based on the risks an insurer faces, such as underwriting risk, market risk, credit risk, and operational risk, and are governed by frameworks such as Solvency II (Europe) and Risk-Based Capital (U.S.).

 To further mitigate large-scale risks — i.e. to reduce exposure to catastrophic losses — insurers transfer portions of their risk to Reinsurers.
 Here, analogous to VaR for banks, insurers use simulations to estimate potential losses at various thresholds, while stress tests assess how extreme events might impact capital and reserves under various scenarios.

+(Dynamic financial analysis (DFA) and the Wilkie model are used generally in scenario analytics, and may underpin the VaR engine.)

 In parallel with all these, as above, premiums collected are invested to generate returns which will supplement underwriting profits, and the fund is then risk-managed as follows: ALM must ensure that investments align with the timing and amount of expected claim payouts; while returns ("float") are defended using the techniques discussed in the next section.